 Source The Syndrome

 Where is your impostor syndrome coming from?
 Is it because you’ve never worked in this particular industry before, despite your transferable skills?
 A project manager in a firm might find themselves feeling a little out of their depth producing a film.
 Perhaps you can understand why you feel this way, and when you do, that feeling will dissipate.
 However, if it’s coming from a less-healthy source, such as a person in your office downplaying your confidence.
 Be sure to consider where the bulk of this feeling comes from – it will help you with the best forward response.

 Take the time to reflect on how much you’ve achieved, all the skills you’ve gained and where your strengths lie.
 You are worthy of all your accomplishments and deserve the recognition you get!

 Learn to qualify yourself in the best way you can.
 With an online AACSB accredited MBA program you can attribute the commonly understood best practices of your field and completely reduce any ignorance or ‘blind-spots’ you may have held when starting a new position.
-This can give you the best intellectual grounding and may also help you think creatively within your role, rather than following protocol to an absolute fault.
+This will give you the best intellectual grounding and may also help you think creatively within your role, rather than following protocol to an absolute fault.

 Shadowing & Placements

 Arrange a working placement or opportunity to shadow.
 This can help you dispel any impressions you may and instead allows you to focus on the real progression of office life there.
 Additionally, you can see just how industry standards are respected or ignored, or what the practical ground-level problems are.
 This can help you completely avoid the ‘out of touch’ manager syndrome we all know and dislike, allowing you to contribute to healthy changes within your role.
 Nothing could help you feel like less of an impostor when you inform yourself to this degree.